moonstar-x/server-setup/docs/linux/services/data/nextcloud.md

 ## Docker Compose

-*Actual* will be run using *Docker Compose*.
+*Nextcloud* will be run using *Docker Compose*.
 The content of the `docker-compose.yml` file is as follows:

 ```yaml
 services: